A Systematic Survey on Large Language Models for Algorithm Design: Taxonomy of LLM Roles in Algorithm Design

-EoH~\citep{liu2024evolution}, originates from AEL~\citep{liu2023algorithm}, presents an early attempt to adopt the LLM as a designer for automated heuristic design.
+EoH~\citep{liu2024evolution,liu2023algorithm} presents an early attempt to adopt the LLM as a designer for Automated Heuristic Design (AHD).
 It uses both heuristic ideas and code implementations to represent heuristics and adopts LLM in an evolutionary framework to create, combine, and revise the heuristics.
-EoH is applied on well-studied combinatorial optimization problems, where it surpasses both traditional human-designed metaheuristics and deep-learning-based neural solvers.
-The application of EoH has expanded to Bayesian optimization~\citep{yao2024evolve}, image adversary attack~\citep{guo2024autoda}, and edge server task scheduling~\citep{yatong2024ts}, among others.
-Moreover, LLaMEA~\citep{van2024llamea} develops an iterative framework to generate, mutate, and select algorithms based on performance metrics and runtime evaluations.
+While it is original proposed for heuristic design, it has been applied on different algorithm design tasks including combinatorial optimization problems~\citep{liu2024evolution,yao2024multi,liu2025eoh}, Bayesian optimization~\citep{yao2024evolve}, image adversary attack~\citep{guo2024autoda}, and edge server task scheduling~\citep{wang2024ts}, among others.
+Moreover, LLaMEA~\citep{van2024llamea,van2024loop} develops an iterative framework to generate, mutate, and select algorithms based on performance metrics and runtime evaluations.
 The automatically designed algorithms outperform state-of-the-art optimization algorithms on some benchmark instances.
 ReEvo~\citep{ye2024reevo} introduces an evolutionary framework with both short and long-term reflections, which provides a search direction to explore the heuristic space.
-With the reflection, better results on black-box cases (no problem-specific information is provided in the prompts) have been observed.
+HSEvo \citep{dat2025hsevo} and PartEvo \citep{hu2025partition} integrate different diversity control strategies in evolutionary search framework to enhance the search.
+In addition to evolutionary search framework, recent attempts also adopt other frameworks such as large neighborhood search~\citep{xie2025llm} and Monte Carlo Tree Search (MCTS)~\citep{zhengmonte} for effective explore the algorithm space.
 Unlike previous studies that focus on optimizing a single performance criterion, MEoH~\citep{yao2024multi} considers multiple performance metrics, including optimality and efficiency, and seeks a set of trade-off algorithms in a single run in a multi-objective evolutionary framework.
 A dominance-dissimilarity score is designed for effectively searching the complex algorithm space.

 LLM-based agent design has also gained much attention.
 For example, ADAS~\citep{hu2024automated} proposes an automated design of agentic systems, which aims to automatically generate powerful agentic system designs by using meta agents that program new agents.
 They present a novel algorithm, meta agent search, which iteratively creates new agents from an archive of previous designs, demonstrating through experiments that these agents can outperform state-of-the-art hand-designed agents across various domains.
 Further studies on LLM-based agent systems are discussed in \citep{sun2024llm} and \citep{liu2024agentlite}.